 9. About 500 metres along the track on the left, you will notice a yellow footpath sign.
 Follow this across the fields towards the farm house.
 At the third wall, make sure you take the footpath on the left.

-10. This then brings you out on to a lane.
-Cars can go down here, but you’re unlikely to see any and there are gates across the lane in places.
+10. This then brings you out onto a lane.
+Cars do drive down here, but you’re unlikely to see any and there are gates across the lane in places.
 Follow the lane to the left and continue for 1.5 km.

 12. Once you reach the road, turn left and continue for 150 metres over bridge until you meet the gate you walked through at the beginning of the walk.
 Retrace your footsteps through the gate, across the field to the footbridge, and back to the car park.

 Alternatively, head in to Buxton, which is only a 15 minute drive away.
 Check out our top things to do in Buxton with kids.

 The Knights Table is also nearby, with its knight-themed decor.
 Make sure you pre-book as it’s very popular at weekends and school holidays.

 Peak District Kids is a free online resource.
 If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!

 Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.